OrchardCMS/OrchardDoc/docs/Documentation/Orchard-dependencies-and-libraries.markdown

 ## Akismet
 This is the default spam protection service in Orchard.

-## ANTLR v3
+## ANTLR
 This is a language recognition tool, which provides a framework for constructing recognizers, interpreters, compilers, and translators from grammatical descriptions containing actions in a variety of target languages.

 ## ASP.NET MVC 4
 ASP.NET MVC is used as the web programming model.

-## Autofac 2 & Autofac contrib
+## Autofac & Autofac contrib
 Dependency Injection is used heavily internally, mainly for publishing and consuming services between the Orchard.Web host and the Orchard packages.

-## Castle Windsor 2.0
+## Castle Windsor
-Orchard uses Castle Winder 2.0 for type proxy generation and logging support.
+Orchard uses Castle Winder for type proxy generation and logging support.

-## Clay
-The Clay library offers a flexible implementation of dynamic objects that is used in UI composition.

 ## CodeMirror
 Client-side code colorization.